-The Best Placement for Security Cameras
+The Best Positions to Install Security Cameras

-General Tips on How to Set Up Security Cameras
+How to Set Up Security Cameras

 Home security cameras can catch intruders in the act and help police track down the perpetrators by providing visual evidence of the crime and, ideally, the criminals’ faces.
 But cameras do more than help with an investigation.
 Like home alarm systems, security cameras help prevent break-ins by deterring would-be burglars from entering a home.